What is a Balk in Baseball

 Here is the rule for a pickoff move for a lefty pitcher.
 If the pitcher does not follow this rule, then it is called a balk.

-If he tries coming to first he will be called for a balk.
-Some pitchers will cross over their right knee but not cross their right foot, this can sometimes confuse a baserunner, and he can pick over to first base without a balk being called.
+If the pitcher tries coming to first, a balk will be the ruling against the pitcher.
+Some pitchers will cross over their right knee but not cross their right foot, this can sometimes confuse a baserunner, and he can pick over to first base without being called for a balk.

-- A pitcher must get to a set position, where he comes to a complete stop after he gets the sign but before he starts his motion home.
+- A pitcher must get to a set position, where he comes to a complete stop.
+After completing his stop, he gets the sign but before he starts his motion home.